- HP tops Indian PC market with 28.6% in Q1 2018: IDC

 With the new Inspiron 15 7000 Gaming laptop, Dell seems to have gone with a sleeker and more streamlined aesthetic approach.
 As far as the color scheme goes Dell seems to have restrained with black-and-red design combination.
-Our review unit came with a matte-black finish, with a soft-touch lid bearing Dell's logo in red hue.
-The rear, featuring a series of vents, comes in straight, gray plastic lines.
+Our review unit came with a matte-black finish, with a soft-touch lid bearing Dell's logo in a red hue.
+The rear part of the device features a series of vents, comes in straight gray plastic lines.

 The full-sized keyboard along with a number pad fits snugly inside the body of the laptop.
 However we have to say that the touchpad felt a little unresponsive.
 Multi-touch gestures often need to be repeated more than once in order to be detected.
 Overall, the touchpad doesn't exactly inspire confidence.